Lynch08/Pands-Project2021/README.md

 - A summary of the data set - broken down by the variables and species to for easier comparison
 - A summary of the data set - broken down by individual species
 - A summary of the correlations in the data set - broken down by individual species.

 Every time you run the program this summary.txt will be created if it does not exist, if summary.txt exists, the file will overwrite and save every time the program is run.

-Once the summmary output has been completed the user will be offered a Display Menu where they will have the option to either view individually or in sequence, or save, all the plots used for my analysis below.
+Once the summary output has been completed the user will be offered a Display Menu where they will have the option to either view individually or in sequence, or save, all the plots used for my analysis below.

 ![](Images/Displaymenu.PNG)